mmphego/mmphego.github.io/_posts/2023-12-27-How-to-connect-to-AWS-Athena-using-DBeaver-Community-Edition-via-AWS-SSO.md

 ![post image]({{ "/assets/2023-12-27-How-to-connect-to-AWS-Athena-using-DBeaver-Community-Edition-via-AWS-SSO.png" | absolute_url }})
 {: refdef}

-<<TIME TO READ>>
+5 Min Read

 ---

 # The Story

 As a data engineer, I find myself entrenched in Amazon Athena from verifying/validating source extracts to daily analysis, the struggle with AWS console is all too familiar.
-It's cumbersome nature-repetitive logins, navigations and manual query input challenges efficiency and creativity.
+Its cumbersome nature-repetitive logins, navigations and manual query input challenges efficiency and creativity.
 Engaging solely through this console impedes agile data exploration and analysis, a crucial aspect of my role.

-To liberate efficiency, I turned to [DBeaver Community Edition](https://dbeaver.io/download/) and AWS SSO in order to query data on Athena.
+To liberate efficiency, I turned to [DBeaver Community Edition](https://dbeaver.io/download/) and AWS SSO to query data on Athena.
 This integration promises an escape from the console's constraints offering a more familiar database tool for executing Athena queries.
 [AWS SSO](https://aws.amazon.com/iam/identity-center/) makes it easy to centrally manage SSO Access to multiple AWS accounts, moves the authentication to the IdP (Identity Provider) and removes the need for managing static, long-lived credentials.

 In this post, I will detail how one can use DBeaver to execute Athena queries.